Morocco travel tips: 10 essential things first-time travelers should know

 Instead, he dropped us off at the famous blue gate, which was another 15 minutes’ walk from our destination.
 I was more than happy to pay for him to take us closer to our destination, but he just wasn’t willing.
 On the plus side, taxis in Fes do have meters, so you can rest assured you’re not being scammed.

 5. Driving isn’t for the faint at heart — Morocco travel tips

 “However, taxis in Fes do have meters, so you can rest assured you’re not being scammed.”

 FOLLOWING THE RIVERA

-Whenever I’m in a place I’m unfamiliar with (even at home), I always pretend I know where I’m going.
+Whenever I’m in a new place (even at home), I always pretend I know where I’m going.
 It makes no difference that inside, I’m silently shaking and quietly freaking out.
-Pretending you know where you are, or where you’re going is a sign of confidence, though faux, and one that I use often.
+Pretending you know where you are, or where you’re going is a sign of confidence, and one I use often.

-Whether walking in the medina or in the car, I advise as much as possible not to make eye contact.
-We had a few incidences with young Moroccan guys who were quite aggressive in being a guide, showing a restaurant etc.
+Whether walking in the Old Medina or driving in the car, I advise keeping eye contact to a minimum.
+We’d a few incidences with young Moroccan guys who were quite aggressive in being our guide, showing a restaurant etc.

-The constant questions can become tiresome and downright annoying.
 Of course, there are times when you can’t help but make eye contact.
-Take our experience in Fes.
-We were accosted by 3 aggressive men acting as the ‘guide’ for parking (who also asked for more money), wouldn’t leave us alone.
-We were also sworn at by 2 boys around 9 and 10 years old, just because we didn’t want their help.
+In Fes, we were accosted by 3 aggressive men acting as the ‘guide’ for parking (who also asked for more money), wouldn’t leave us alone.
+We were also sworn at by 2 boys aged about 9 and 10, just because we didn’t want their help.